-‘A Practical Guide to Insane and Non-Insane Automatism in the Criminal Law – Sleepwalking, Blackouts, Hypoglycaemia, Etc’ by Ramya Nagesh
+‘A Practical Guide to Insane and Non-Insane Automatism in Criminal Law – Sleepwalking, Blackouts, Hypoglycaemia, and Other Issues’ by Ramya Nagesh

 Publication Due: November 2021